shazz/shazz.github.io/content/blog/vaccines/adrenalin/adrenalin.md

 ## Conclusion

-This vaccines targets specific viruses which is not a bad thing but will also miss many others.
+This vaccine targets specific viruses which is not a bad thing but will also miss many others.
 And Kobold 2 was definitively very rare.
 So interesting from a technical point of view but overall limited.

 An interesting 6/10.